 Dr. Dupuits began her PhD in February 2013.
 The title of her thesis project was "Parler d’une seule voix?
 Organisations de base, réseaux transnationaux et reconfigurations de la gouvernance communautaire de l’eau et des forêts en Amérique Latine".
 She has also worked as a teaching assistant at the Global Studies Institute of the University of Geneva.
 In 2015, she received a Doc.Mobility grant to conduct part of her research at the Center for International Forestry Research (CIFOR) in Lima, Peru.
 She finished her dissertatation in November 2017.
 Emilie Dupuits currently works as a Postdoc researcher, financed by the Swiss National Science Foundation (SNSF).
 She is guest researcher in the Faculty of Social and Human Sciences, at the Universidad Central del Ecuador.

 Gertschen, Alex (University of Bern)

-Dr. Gertschen is an associated researcher at the Center for Global Studies at the University of Bern and of the Faculty of History and Cultural Studies of the Philipps-University of Marburg.
-From 2016 until 2018, he conducts a historic research project on corporate social responsibility in the context of economic internationalisation in the period from the 1960s until the 2000s.
+Dr. Gertschen is an associated researcher at the Center for Global Studies at the University of Bern.
+He has carried out historic research projects on corporate social responsibility (CSR) and sustainable development in the context of economic internationalisation in the period from the 1960s until the 2000s.
 His focus is on Mexico and multinational enterprises.
 Alex lectures on CSR and sustainable development at the University of St.Gallen and the University of Applied Sciences of the Grisons.
 He received his PhD in History by the Philipps-University Marburg in 2012.
-Besides being an academic researcher and teacher, he has worked extensively as a journalist, communications expert, and business consultant specialised in Latin America (see www.alexgertschen.com).
+Besides being an academic researcher and teacher, he works as a communications expert and business consultant specialised in sustainable development in Latin America (see www.alexgertschen.com).

 Krepp, Stella (History, University of Bern)